JuperoDev/recursive-function/README.md

 # Solution

+You can use this function to find the path of a category within the provided categories array.
+The function takes in two parameters: categories (the array of category objects) and categoryName (the name of the category you want to find the path for).
+It returns the path as a string.

+To use this function, you need to define the categories array separately, and then call getCategoryPath with the appropriate arguments.

 Please remind, the solution can also be seen live and tested inside the attached HTML file provided in this repository

 ```